isomerpages/moe-edgefieldpri/_about-us/School Rules and Regulations.md

 *   Keep the rows of desks straight and the chairs neatly placed.
 *   Be attentive during lessons.
 *   Take turns to answer questions or give comments.
-*   Complete and hand over all classwork/homework on time.
+*   Complete and hand in all classwork/homework on time.
 *   Bring all books required for the day.